 …or you know you’re a knitter when you see knitting pattern possibilities when looking at one of art’s great masters.

-ES was in town for Thanksgiving and took me to the MoMA’s Exhibition of Matisse Cut Outs as a birthday gift.
-It was a perfect gift – getting to spend time with my son, going into the city, and going to the MoMA.
+My normally Elusive Son (ES) was in town for Thanksgiving and took me to MoMA’s Exhibition of Matisse Cut Outs as a birthday gift.
+It was a perfect gift – getting to spend time with my son, going into the city, and going to MoMA.
 (Then, of course, I took him to lunch [at Momofuku Ma Peche, which we spontaneously selected due to proximity to the museum] which we both enjoyed before heading back home.)

 Matisse started doing cut outs from paper when he was putting together designs for his works.
 It seems simple enough, I’m sure many of us have done it.
 When I first walked into the exhibition, I thought, well, this is interesting but is it really art?
 The exhibit also displayed quotes that some people weren’t sure of it either.